Faissal071/Faissal071/README.md

 ﻿# Hey, I'm Fais! 👋

-I'm majoring in Forensic IT at University of Applied Sciences.
+I'm majoring in Forensic IT at University of Applied Sciences Leiden, Netherlands.
-- 👨🏽‍💻 Currently working and growing my skillset in programming forensic toolkits
-- 🤝 Often collaborating with co-students to make awesome projects (and open to collaborations regarding open-source projects!)

 ## Connect with me 🤝: